Cozy Peach Kitchen

 Ingredients

-• Coconut milk: I use full fat canned coconut milk for an extra creamy base.
-You can also use lite coconut milk or just replace with your favorite non-dairy milk for a lower-fat option.
+• Coconut milk: This recipe is written for canned coconut milk, not refrigerated coconut milk beverage.
+I use full-fat canned coconut milk for an extra creamy base.
+You can also use lite coconut milk if you are looking for a lighter option, or use half coconut milk and half regular milk.

-• Chia seeds: These add healthy fats, fiber and protein.
-They soak up liquid and make the oats even creamier, like chia pudding.
+• Chia seeds: These add healthy fats, fiber, and protein.
+They soak up the liquid and make the oats even creamier, like chia pudding.

 Steps 1 through 4 to make overnight oats

-1. Start by pureeing the frozen blueberries and coconut milk in a blender until smooth.
+1. Start by pureeing the frozen blueberries and coconut milk together in a blender until smooth.
 This makes a pretty purple color and disperses the blueberry flavor throughout the oats.
+If using fresh blueberries, note that they will be slightly less vivid.

 3. Use a spoon to stir everything together.
 Cover with a lid and refrigerate for at least 3 hours.
 This allows the oats to soak up the liquid and soften.

-4. Add shredded coconut and fresh or frozen blueberries and enjoy!
+4. Serve topped with shredded coconut and fresh or frozen blueberries.

 Substitutions and topping ideas